 Vehicle parking will be provided in a designated areas south of the camping sites.
-It is noted on the site map.
+It is noted on the site map, is fenced, and secure.
 Parking rules will be strictly enforced.
 Parking to the north, west, and east is controlled by the city or is for Fort Vancouver employees and guests.
 Your vehicle may be towed if left there.
 The time spent in staging areas for dropping Scouts, Scouters, and equipment should be limited to 30 minutes.
-The location of your parked vehicle(s) will be at the discretion of Camporee Parking Staff.
-Trailers will not be accessible again until Sunday.
-Vehicles will be expected to remain in place.